nishanthCACS/EEG_PSG_loose_lead_test/README.md

 ## Inputs

-There are two possible ways provided, to feed the inputs.
+There are three possible ways provided, to feed the inputs.
+- Using the cmd to provide the i/p and o/p directory.
+- Using the script via installing the package/ with directory assignment.
-- Based on GUI, for placing the i/p and o/p directories.
+- Under construction, Based on GUI, for placing the i/p and o/p directories.

-- using the cmd to provide the i/p and o/p directory.
+pip install sleep_EEG_loose_lead_detect-0.0-py3-none-any.whl

 ### Example code
 Under the "test/" folder